-Resident Fractures Femur on Facility Mini-Bus At Fairway Oaks Center
+Resident Fractures Femur on Facility Mini-Bus at Fairway Oaks Center

-Fairway Oaks Center in Tampa has been cited for abuse after the facility failed to ensure residents received appropriate supervision and safety devices to prevent falls.
+Fairway Oaks Center in Tampa has been cited after the facility failed to ensure residents received appropriate supervision and safety devices to prevent falls.
 The citation occurred after a resident fell from her wheelchair on the mini-bus and fractured her femur.
 In addition, one resident sustained at least 13 falls in less than 30 days.
 Another resident experienced 6 falls in 43 days, one of which resulted in staples to the head.

 The first resident sustained a right femur fracture that later required surgery while being transported in the facility’s mini-bus.
 The resident stated the injury occurred while on her first trip to the store with other residents.
 The facility normally takes residents on outings every Tuesday; there are always two nursing aides on the bus and the bus driver.